Mazei-Robison Lab Members

 Graduated 2014, M.S. in Pharmacology and Toxicology, MSU.

-Currently a trainee in the FBI’s Visiting Scientist Program.
+Currently a scientist in the FBI’s Trace Evidence Unit.

 Former undergraduate researcher.
-Graduated with B.S. in Neuroscience from MSU, 2016.
+Graduated with a B.S. in Neuroscience from MSU, 2016.